pmalirz/cryptohub-console/README.md

-# Crypto Tax PL CLI
+# CryptoHub CLI

-A command-line tool for Polish crypto traders to:
+A command-line tool for crypto traders to:

 - Download trading history from Kraken exchange
 - Fetch NBP (National Bank of Poland) exchange rates